Food and Nutrition Services

 Unflavored milk is available in 1% fat and fat-free (skim).
 Fat-free chocolate milk is offered daily.
 Strawberry milk is offered on an occasional basis.
 The meal price includes 1-8 oz. carton of milk.
 Additional cartons of milk may be purchased for $.55 per carton.
 This includes the purchase of milk to accompany meals brought from home.

-Intermediate and High schools offer a variety of snack items and beverages for purchase, including cookies, baked chips, water, 100% juice, and sport drinks.
+Intermediate and High schools offer a variety of snack items and beverages for purchase, including baked chips, water, 100% juice, sport drinks and baked cookies.
 If you wish to limit snack purchases, limits may be placed on an account by contacting the site manager directly.
 Students purchases may be viewed through the online menu payment system.

 Davenport Community Schools has an online payment system.
 Click here for access: My School Bucks Online Payment System

 Low Balance Notice / Anti- Shaming

-An elementary student will be allowed to receive a menu lunch up to three days and must repay the cost of the lunches (credit meals are not offered at breakfast).
-Families will be contacted regarding the need for funds and meal repayment during the 3-days.
-If meals are not repaid promptly with funds restored to the student’s account, the student will receive milk and be allowed one (1) trip to the food bar to select 1 serving of fruit and up to two (2) servings of vegetables.
+All students will be allowed to receive a lunch (unless communicated to the district in writing by a parent or guardian) and must repay the cost of the lunches.
+Families will be contacted regarding the need for funds and meal repayment.
+If meals are not repaid promptly with funds restored to the student’s account, the student will be charged for the meal.
 The family will be encouraged to complete an application for meal benefits and the student referred to the school office for follow-up.

 If your family is experiencing financial difficulty, please contact the cafeteria manager or the Food & Nutrition Office for assistance.
 Outstanding meal charges at year-end will be applied to the student school fee statement and will carry over until paid in full.

 Great news!
-Students enrolled in the following CEP schools will be able to receive a healthy breakfast and lunch at no charge each day of the 2017-2018 school year:
+Students enrolled in the following CEP schools will be able to receive a healthy breakfast and lunch at no charge each day when school is in session of the 2020-2021 school year.

 No further action is required.
 There will be a charge if your student takes an extra serving or wishes to purchase a milk to accompany a meal from home.